ayoubnajjout/ai-linux-cmd-assistant/README.md

 ## Fine-tuning

 The `fine_tunning_pipeline.ipynb` notebook contains the code and steps used to fine-tune the base Llama 2 model with the provided `linux_cmds.csv` and `linux_qa.csv` datasets.
 You can explore this notebook to understand the fine-tuning process or to customize the model further with your own data.

-## Contributing

-(Add guidelines for contributing to the project if applicable)

-## License

-(Specify the license for your project, e.g., MIT, Apache 2.0)